SCLW/Circuitry-Based-Sound/readme.md

 ### CD40106

 The inverter is a fundamental component in digital electronics, performing the logic operation of negation.
 When the input is connected to ground, the output is pulled to V<sub>DD</sub>, and vice versa.
 The CD40106 Hex Schmitt Trigger Inverter contains six independent inverters in a single chip.
-Unlike standard inverters, its Schmitt trigger action provides hysteresis, allowing for unlimited rise and fall times on the input, making it highly robust against noise.
-This chip can be externally wired to function as one or more square wave oscillators (see illustration).
-When using a potentiometer for frequency control, a series resistor should be added to prevent excessively low resistance between the output and input, which could interfere with proper circuit operation.
+Unlike standard inverters, its Schmitt trigger action provides hysteresis, allowing for unrestricted rise and fall times on the input, which makes it especially robust against noise.
+This chip can be externally wired to function as one or more square-wave oscillators (see illustration).

+When using a potentiometer for frequency control, add a series resistor to avoid an excessively low-resistance path between the output and input, which can disrupt proper operation and force the oscillator to remain at high frequencies—even beyond the audible range.

 *Applications:*
 * Square Wave Generator